Pre-School & Pre-K

 2-Day Preschool (Ages 3 and Up): Our 2-Day Preschool program is ideal for children aged 3 years and up by August 1st.
 Through this program, children are introduced to letters, numbers, shapes, colors, and fundamental concepts.
 They learn through activities such as singing songs, making letter crafts, working with manipulatives, and engaging in learning centers.

-All Day 3-Day Pre-Kindergarten (Ages 4 and Up): This program is offered from 9:15am – 2:15pm and is designed for children aged 4 years or older by August 1st.
+3-Day Pre-Kindergarten (Ages 4 and Up): Offering A.M and P.M. classes (9:00 – 11:30a, 12:30p – 2:00p) and All-Day Class (9:15a – 2:15p).
+This program is designed for children aged 4 years or older by August 1st.
 Throughout the year, children are fully prepared for kindergarten by learning letters (uppercase/lowercase), numbers (1-30), and age-appropriate developmental skills including listening skills in the classroom.
 The students will participate in weekly Speech Lessons that focus on phonemic awareness and sentence structure.
 They will learn to count, recognize, and write numbers, as well as recite personal information.
 The program will include, circle time, hands-on centers, large group learning, small group learning, kindergarten readiness worksheets, crafts, science, music and so much more!

 Pre-K Counts